Title: Together or not at all

 Settling more comfortably on the couch, Tony smiled and looked at his friends.
 “Just remember, no matter what happens, it’s the three of us first.
 We’re a family, and no one gets left behind alone.
 We go forward together, or we don’t go at all.”

 As the night wore on, the three friends eventually found themselves falling asleep in the family room of the safe house.
-While they’d make excuses about just being tired from the stress, the reality was they’d just needed to be together.
+While they’d make excuses about just being tired from the stress, the reality was they’d only needed to be together.
 It was something that wouldn’t change in the upcoming months and years.

 End Note: I hope you enjoyed this!
 I’ve never written Clint before or anything in the Avengers Universe.
 Mostly, because I’m not comfortable enough to try writing that fandom in canon.
 That’s the reason this will stay firmly AU.